COSD-PANDA/datasd_council_report_2017/main/community.md

 ![ndoch3](http://mrm-random.s3.amazonaws.com/dz/CemANb4rDHMV_1PBT7KeJpdXK9PUMB9CxtK_HYXFyFw.jpg)

-Team members from 18F, a top notch team of designers, developers and product specialists embedded in the federal General Services Administration [RIGHT?], had representatives at the event.
+Team members from 18F, a top notch team of designers, developers and product specialists embedded in the federal General Services Administration, had representatives at the event.
 The City was [recognized on a national stage](https://18f.gsa.gov/2015/06/11/18f-at-national-civic-hacking-day/).
-[WILL THIS APPEAR AS A LINK IN THE "PAPER" REPORT ?]

 ![Tweet](http://take.ms/mdrLE)